-Ferrovial developed its "Ferrovial 2015-20" project in order to analyze risks and opportunities around climate change.
-As result of this project, Ferrovial detected that society and consumers are looking for alternative fuels to reduce the consumption of fossil fuels, to reduce the GHG emissions to the atmosphere.
-Consumers think fossil fuel will increase price and are looking for an alternative fuel.
+Development of new products or services through R&D and innovation increase price and are looking for an alternative fuel.
 On the other hand they think is a necessity to maintain the forest like a way to capture CO2 from the atmosphere and preserve biodiversity.
 Thanks to the experience Ferrovial Servicios division had maintaining parks and forest we identified a new business opportunity called "Smart Forest".
 This opportunity consists in an integral services.
 It includes from the management of biomass in the forest until the production of the energy in boiler by using that biomass.
 Fossil fuel boilers will be replace by biomass boilers like an alternative clean fuel (biomass) and reducing GHG emissions due to the balance of carbon capture that wood has.
 In summary, the Smart Forest is an innovative project focused on: - changing the current management of forest by introducing sustainable practices, guaranteed by the FSC certification, - maintaining ecosystems functionality and preserving biodiversity, - generating economic streams to support the maintenance of the forest, - creating green jobs on a local basis, contributing to retain rural population, - attracting private investment to support the maintenance and conservation of natural capital and biodiversity, - enhancing forest resources by managing woodlands currently unmanaged, and - promoting renewable energies by introducing biomass boilers and replacing fossil fuelled heating systems.